Beware of Loan Repayment Scams

 Federal Direct PLUS Loan

-The Direct PLUS Loans are loans made to parents of a dependent student to help cover educational expenses of the dependent student.
+The Federal Direct PLUS are loans made to parents of a dependent student to help cover educational expenses of the dependent student.
 Eligibility is not based on financial need, but a credit check is required.
 Parent borrowers who have an adverse credit history must meet additional requirements to qualify.

 How to Apply: